ocaml/MPP-language-blender/README.md

 use Bash or PHP or Perl as your preprocessor language.
 Well, PHP is widely used for preprocessing HTML pages, and it generally uses `<?php` and `?>` as delimiters.
 These may be your delimiters of choice, but they could also interfere in a bad way with your workflow.
+And perhaps you just want to use a strongly-typed programming language as your preprocessor language!

 MPP allows you to choose your delimiters.
 And to name them.
 And to nest them.
-With PHP, you cannot  `<?php something <?php ?> something ?>`, can you?

-If you chose to use OCaml as the processor language, you may want to use an opening token starting with `(*` and closing token ending with `*)`, such as `(*#` and `#*)`.
+If you choose to use OCaml as the processor language, you may want to use an opening token starting with `(*` and closing token ending with `*)`, such as `(*#` and `#*)`.
 An other idea is to use `begin!` and `!end`.
 That's to avoid messing with syntax highlighters.